KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 These results were obtained from Wireshark by running each benchmark locally and capturing network traffic for at least 2 minutes and averaging the bandwidth for those 2 minutes.
 Each test was run twice and the average of the two tests was rounded to the nearest kB/s.
 **Goodput numbers are estimates for all non-Reactor frameworks**.

-* TCP value, UDP implementation always emits packets at 60hz which increases bandwidth to 20 kB/s due to overhead.
-The extra packets contain no frame data.

 ## Additional Information